go-humble/detect/README.md

 it is often useful to be able to quickly detect which platform the code is currently running on.
-For example, if you are sharing models between the browser and server, you probably want the server-side code to communicate with the database, whereas the brwoser-side code should not.
+For example, if you are sharing models between the browser and server, you probably want the server-side code to communicate with the database, whereas the browser-side code should not.

 ```go
 // The Todo type and its fields can be shared between the server and browser.